zrierc/.dotfiles/README.md

     stow nvim
     ```

-    Or stow for all configuration:
+    Or stow for all configuration using `setup.sh`:

     ```bash
-    stow .
+    chmod +x ./setup.sh
+    ./setup.sh -i
     ```

+    > [!NOTE]
+    > `setup.sh` is installation script for stowing all directories automatically.
+    > Execute `setup.sh --help` to list available options.

 ## Uninstall